-From a climate modelling point of view, previous studies have shown that investigate dependences of the recovery time of the AMOC and the duration of stadials depend onto the background climate, based on freshwater hosing experiments conducted under different background climate conditions.
-While the timing of freshwater input and DO cycles is still debated, and that freshwater hosing may not be the cause of the AMOC weakening (Barker et al. 2015), these studies provide useful information to study DO cycles.
-For example, Weber and Drijhout (2007) showed in simulations with an earth system model of intermediate complexity (EMIC) and Bitz et al. (2007) show that the recovery time of the AMOC wasis longer under glacial conditions (Last Glacial Maximum, LGM) compared with preindustrial (PI) conditions.
+From a climate modelling point of view, previous studies have shown that the recovery time of the AMOC and the duration of stadials depend on the background climate, based on freshwater hosing experiments conducted under different background climate conditions.
+For example, Weber and Drijhout (2007) showed in simulations with an earth system model of intermediate complexity (EMIC) that the recovery time of the AMOC was longer under glacial conditions (Last Glacial Maximum, LGM) compared with preindustrial (PI) conditions.
 Bitz et al. (2007) also showed with a comprehensive climate model that the recovery time became longer under the LGM climate than under the PI climate and a doubled CO2 climate.
-These studies suggest that a larger expansion of sea ice over the North Atlantic in the LGM would causecauses an increase in the recovery time of the AMOC.
-Extensive sea ice covered covers the original deepwater formation regions and suppressed suppresses atmosphere-ocean heat exchange in the deepwater formation region (Oka et al. 2012, Sherriff-Tadano and Abe-Ouchi 2020), which mademakes it difficult for the AMOC to recover after freshwater hosing had seemed (Bitz et al. 2007, Weber and Drijhout 2007).
-In contrast, Gong et al. (2013) compared compare the recovery time of the

-AMOC under PI, mid-glacial and LGM conditions in a comprehensive climate model and foundfind that the recovery time was shortest in the mid-glacial case and longest in the PI case.
-They suggested suggest that greater subsurface ocean warming over the deepwater formation region, which affects ocean stratification (Mignot et al. 2007), was important in causing a shorter recovery time of the AMOC in the mid-glacial period.
-Furthermore, Goes et al. (2019) recently showed show that the recovery time of the AMOC became becomes shorter when they forced force their Earth system model of intermediate complexity (EMIC) with LGM winds compared with modern winds.
-Similarly, Sherriff Tadano and Abe Ouchi (2020) showed from sensitivity experiments with a comprehensive climate model that stronger surface winds shortened the duration of the weak AMOC state by increasing sea surface salinity over the deepwater formation region.
+These studies suggest that a larger expansion of sea ice over the North Atlantic in the LGM would cause an increase in the recovery time of the AMOC.
+Extensive sea ice covered the original deepwater formation regions and suppressed atmosphere-ocean heat exchange in the deepwater formation region (Oka et al. 2012, Sherriff-Tadano and Abe-Ouchi 2020), which made it difficult for the AMOC to recover after freshwater hosing had ceased (Bitz et al. 2007, Weber and Drijhout 2007).
+In contrast, Gong et al. (2013) compared the recovery time of the AMOC under PI, mid-glacial and LGM conditions in a comprehensive climate model and found that the recovery time was shortest in the mid-glacial case and longest in the PI case.
+They suggested that greater subsurface ocean warming over the deepwater formation region, which affects ocean stratification (Mignot et al. 2007), was important in causing a shorter recovery time of the AMOC in the mid-glacial period.
+Furthermore, Goes et al. (2019) recently showed that the recovery time of the AMOC became shorter when they forced their EMIC with LGM winds compared with modern winds.
+Similarly, Sherriff-Tadano and Abe-Ouchi (2020) showed from sensitivity experiments with a comprehensive climate model that stronger surface winds shortened the duration of the weak AMOC state by increasing sea surface salinity over the deepwater formation region.
 These results support the inference that changes in the background climate (e.g. ice sheet configurations and insolation) can modify the duration of stadials, although the processes and results may depend on the models used.
 However, in most studies, because the boundary conditions such as ice sheet configurations, CO2 concentration and insolation are all modified at the same time, the impacts of individual boundary conditions on the durations of stadials and the recovery time of the AMOC remain elusive.
 A better understanding of the individual roles of boundary conditions and their mechanism in modifying the recovery time is necessary to understand the changes in the durations of stadials across glacial periods, as well as to interpret model discrepancies.